 Step 3 - Activate Your Domain

 Under Paste Your Domain Here, enter the full domain your Members will see when they access your Mighty Network.
-What this looks like depends on if you set up a CNAME record or an A record:
+What this looks like depends on whether you set up a CNAME record or an A record:

 CNAME record: type your subdomain.yourdomain.com (example: members.yourdomain.com or www.yourdomain.com)